MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers.md

 <!-- ====================================================================== -->
 ## The service worker lifecycle

 The lifecycle of a service worker consists of multiple steps, with each step triggering an event.
 You can add listeners to these events to run code to perform an action.
-The following list presents a high-level view of the lifecycle and related events of service workers:
+The following list presents a high-level view of the lifecycle and related events of a service worker:

 1. Register the service worker.